execonline-inc/annectobot-functions/README.md

 - make repo -- DONE
 - add IAM user and policy -- DONE
 - bootstrap app -- DONE
-- test deploy with function + gateway
+- test deploy with function + gateway -- DONE
+- convert to ES6 -- DONE
 - put the schedule somewhere
   - hard code it in the javascript
 - figure out if we can get the message out of quotes
 - styling
 - Who is on this week, who is on next week, and previous week
-- convert to ES6
 - slack show everybody (broadcast)
 - figure out permissions for real (AWS user stuff)
 - token on the API call (on the gateway api)